zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## Don't Worry, Dear, I'll Have Your Pip

 Okay, so there seems to be a pretty clear bottleneck here.
-What if we could just make a virtual environment that just... hasn't got any Pip in it?
+But what if we were to go back to the approach of `virtualenv` and Python 3.3, and just skip the Pip?
+What if we just made virtual environments that haven't got any Pip in them?

-As it turns out - [as I discussed in a previous post](https://zahlman.github.io/posts/2025/01/07/python-packaging-2/) - we absolutely can set up a system that only has a little bit of Pip.
-Of course we want to be able to install packages into the new virtual environment, but we aren't forced to give it a separate copy of Pip.
-The `venv` standard library module lets us simply create the venv `--without-pip`, and it's dramatically faster:
+[As I discussed in a previous post](https://zahlman.github.io/posts/2025/01/07/python-packaging-2/), we absolutely can set up a system that only has a little bit of Pip.
+We'll just use the `--without-pip` flag for `venv`, and our virtual environment creation becomes dramatically faster:

 ```
 $ time python -m venv --without-pip without-pip